 Dunrobin Castle is home to the Dukes of Sutherland and could easily be the inspiration for a Disney castle with its clusters of French style pointed turrets.
 It has a magnificent setting on the seashore near Brora, about 1 hour's drive north of Inverness.
 There are formal gardens dating back to 1850 in the style of those at Versailles and each day there are displays of falconry in the grounds.
 Gift shop and tearoom.

 has been the home of the Macpherson-Grants since 1546 and they are still living here today and managing the estate.
 Open from 4 April – 28 September 2023.

-You can get a round (9 holes) at the Ballindalloch Golf course on the estate on a Pay and Play basis.
+You can also get a round (9 holes) at the Ballindalloch Golf course on the estate on a Pay and Play basis.

-Due to Covid restrictions, the castle itself is currently closed (usually open Easter - September) and the distillery is also closed.
 Ballindalloch is 50 miles from Inverness in Speyside (approx. 14 miles from Grantown on Spey on the A95).